cauld19/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used to store information and are useful for authentication because they persist data through requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords.
+Hashing allows your actual password to never be stored.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt incorporates salts to slow down attacks.
+You can increase the number of salts(power law) to increase the length of time a machine needs to run all the possibilites of combinations.

 - [ ] What are the three parts of the JSON Web Token?

+Header: algorithm, token type
+Payload: claims, other info
+Signature: string made by base64 encoding the header and payload together, and then signing it with a secret.

 ## Minimum Viable Product